Looking out my windows covered with bars, I wondered what brought me to feel locked up.

 Meanwhile, I was struggling with what to do next.
 My original clinic of 17 years had lost its appeal.

 With my failures and my new interest in men’s groups, I moved to Northern California, where I helped start a men’s group for Sonoma and Napa Counties.
 The group that had started in my office in Arizona died a slow death; men weren’t showing up to work.
 But in California, these men showed up.
+These men were committed.

 It became evident that I wanted a community where people were real.
 Seeing an opportunity to help start such a community, I moved to Sandpoint, ID, up near the Canadian border.
 The first couple of years were great; everyone was working on creating a community.
 But gradually the two people who started the community started not getting along.
 That dissonance contaminated the entire group.